aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 4. Separate packages that `aws-cdk-lib` peer depends on.
 With this solution, customers do not need to include the large `lambda-layer-X` packages in their dependencies unless they are actually using one of the Constructs that requires them.
-This is not a reasonable solution, since it would too confusing for customers to know when they need these peer dependencies, and when they do not.
+This is not a reasonable solution, since it would be too confusing for customers to know when they need these peer dependencies, and when they do not.
 5. Upstream the custom resources where the zip files are used.
 Since all of